-We have audited the accompanying financial statements of Seniors Housing Development Corporation of Gloucester County (a nonprofit organization) and Subsidiary, a component unit of the Housing Authority of Gloucester County, New Jersey, which comprise the statements of net position as of December 31, 2021 and 2020, and the related statements of revenue and expenses and changes in net position and statements of cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying basic financial statements of the business-type activities of the Seniors Housing Development Corporation of Gloucester County (a non-profit organization) and Subsidiary, a component unit of the Housing Authority of Gloucester County, New Jersey, as of and for the years ended December 31, 2022 and 2021, and the related notes to the basic financial statements which collectively comprise the organization's financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Seniors Housing Development Corporation, and Subsidiary, as of December 31, 2021 and 2020, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Seniors Housing Development Corporation of Gloucester County and Subsidiary, as of December 31, 2022 and 2021, and the respective changes in financial position and cash flows thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.